numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 Time window on the X.Y.1 CPython release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+As the first bug fix release is typically a few months after the
-You can achieve the same name effect by making the window longer which is
+initial release, you can achieve the same name effect by making the
-easier to explain.
+window longer which is easier to explain.

 Discussion